-The module supports the roles of Crypto Officer and User.
-No additional roles (e.g., Maintenance) are supported.
-Administrative operations carried out by the Aruba Mobility Controller map to the Crypto Officer role.
+The module supports the role-based authentication of Crypto Officer and User; no additional roles (e.g., Maintenance) are supported.
+Administrative operations carried out by the Aruba Mobility Controller or Aruba Mobility Master map to the Crypto Officer role.
 The Crypto Officer has the ability to configure, manage, and monitor the module, including the configuration, loading, and zeroization of CSPs.
-The Crypto Officer role is responsible for installing the Tamper-Evident Labels.
+Configuration can be performed through a standalone Mobility Controller or by a Mobility Master if deployed in the environment.
+The Mobility master also acts as a CO for the APs.